KristofferHebert/python-with-kristoffer-hebert/05/blog.md

 The syntax of Python "while" loop is "while(boolean statement):".
 An example of a boolean statment would be "variable < 25".
 If the value of "variable" is 5, this statement will return true and the loop will continue.
 You can increment "variable" like this: "variable +=1".
 What this does is add 1 to the value of "variable".
 Eventually "variable" will be greater than 25 and return false.
 This will break the while loop.

-You can treat "while" statements like an "if" statment and use an "else:" case.
+You can treat "while" statement like an "if" statment and use an "else:" case.
 "Else" is executed when the "if" clause is false.

 You can also break loops with "break" keyword.